 Since the original legislation, several amendments and improvements have been made.
 These changes allow Pennsylvania to manage more effectively the marketing of milk and promote the interests of Pennsylvania consumers.
-One change occurred in 1968 when the Milk Control Law was amended to establish the Bureau of Consumer Affairs.

 In 1985 the General Assembly re-established the Milk Marketing Board (MMB) after conducting an extensive review of the functions pursuant to the Sunset Act.
 In conjunction with re-establishing the agency, the General Assembly once again made amendments to the Milk Marketing Law.